Regarding pet health, you need to focus on several areas. With younger pets, a common concern is whether they eat enough or too much.

 Tooth loss leads to more severe problems since your dog relies on its teeth to eat, play and enjoy everyday life.

 Tooth loss can potentially be severe for dogs.
-Losing teeth might not be the end of the world, but it can make your pet’s life more difficult.
+Losing teeth might not end the world, but it can make your pet’s life more difficult.

 Poor dental health can be an indication of other problems